Suzzat9/candidate-search/README.md

 # Getting Started with Candidate Search App

-* First, clone this repository by running : `git clone "https://github.com/Suzzat9/candidate-search.git"` in your terminal on your system.
+* First, clone this repository by running : `git clone "https://github.com/Suzzat9/candidate-search.git"` in a terminal on your system.

 * Next, run `cd candidate-search` so that you are in the project directory